RedisGears/RedisGears/README.md

 gearsCtx('test').repartition(lambda x: x['value']) # repartition record by value
 ```

-### Write
+### ForEach
-Write is similar to map but it does not return any value, the write operation goal is to write results to the redis.
-After performing the write operation the execution plan will continue with the same records.
-Notice, on cluster, it is possible to write keys to shards that does not hold the keys hslot, its the user responsability to make sure this does not happened using repartition.
+ForEach is similar to map but it does not return any value, using ForEach it is possible for example to write results back to redis.
+After performing the ForEach operation the execution plan will continue with the same records.
 example (using python api):
 ```
-gearsCtx('test').write(lambda x: redistar.execute_command('set', x['value'], x['key'])) # will save value as key and key as value
+gearsCtx('test').forEach(lambda x: redistar.execute_command('set', x['value'], x['key'])) # will save value as key and key as value
 ```

 # Cluster Support